I'm not sure how one condenses a lifetime of experience onto an "About Me" page, but I'll do my best. I'm a writer, after all. How hard can this be?

-My fiction is represented by Elisabeth Weed at Weed Literary.
+My fiction is represented by Elisabeth Weed at The Book Group.
 She can be contacted at firstname.lastname@example.org.

 I graduated cum laude from the University of Pennsylvania with a BA in Honors History and Concentration in Marketing from the Wharton School of Business.